modxorg/Docs/en/extras/migxdb/migxdb.tutorials/manage-events-resources-in-a-cmp-with-help-of-migxdb.md

 _old_uri: "revo/migxdb/migxdb.tutorials/migxdb.manage-events-resources-in-a-cmp-with-help-of-migxdb"
 ---

-# Manage Events-Resources in a CMP with help of MIGXdb

  Often we have the problem with lots of Resources, in the Resource-Tree to be very confused at some point and we wish, we would have a better way to manage them in a paginated grid view.

  In this Tuorial we will learn how to create a CMP (custom manager page),